Concerned about ARFID? Take our free screener

 • A general lack of interest in food and eating

-• Being repulsed by specific aspects of foods (texture, smell, etc.) and avoiding specific food groups
+• Being disgusted by specific characteristics of foods (texture, smell, etc.) and avoiding foods with these characteristics

 • A small list of "acceptable" foods that grows smaller over time